keatext/scala-utils/README.md

 ----

-`FutureTry.sequence` is a version of `Future.sequence` which runs N long-running and possibly-failing computations in parallel and returns the failures and successes via N values of type `Try[A]`.
+`FutureTry.sequence` is a version of `Future.sequence` which runs N long-running and possibly-failing computations in parallel and returns the failures and successes as N values of type `Try[A]`.
+Since normal `Future[A]` computations can fail, the normal `Future.sequence` also runs N long-running and possibly-failing computations in parallel, but it returns a `Future[List[A]]`, so if any of the computations fail, the entire sequence is deemed to have failed.

-The normal `Future.sequence` also runs N long-running and possibly-failing computations in parallel, but if any of the computations fail, the entire sequence is deemed to have failed.
 Note that despite the name, acheiving the result of `FutureTry.sequence` is not as easy as running each of those computations inside a `Try` block.
-If you put the `Try` block outside of the `Future` block, the creation of the `Future` block will succeed even the computation it describes fails at runtime, and if you put the `Try` block inside of the `Future` block, you won't be able to run any `Future` computation inside of it.
+If you put the `Try` block outside of the `Future` block, the creation of the `Future` block will succeed even if the computation it describes fails at runtime.
+And if you put the `Try` block inside of the `Future` block, you won't be able to run any `Future` computation inside of it.

-Note that there is no benefit to adding `map` and `flatMap` to `FutureTry` in order to benefit from a `for..yield` syntax for it.
+Also note that there is no benefit to adding `map` and `flatMap` to `FutureTry` in order to benefit from a `for..yield` syntax for it.
 If we did, we would have to convert many of the `Future` sub-computations into `FutureTry` sub-computations, like this:

 ```scala
 val computeX: Future[Int]